-A Council owned air quality monitor was checked on a weekly basis, with samples analysed by staff at ANSTO to provide data on air quality.
-Reports show that over the past 12 months there were no exceedances of fine particle (PM2.5) concentrations at the site.
+Council's air quality monitor has been regularly checked on a weekly basis, with samples analysed by experts at ANSTO (Australian Nuclear and Science Technology Organisation) to provide reliable air quality data.
+Over the past 12 months, reports confirmed that fine particle (PM2.5) concentrations at the site remained within acceptable levels, with no exceedances recorded.